 The issue is that libpng uses the original 32-bit values, which are saved in `png_struct`.
 Therefore, if the original width and/or height are greater than 65535, the allocated buffer won’t be able to fit the bitmap.

-The technical lead for Google’s Project Zero Ben Hawkes informed that while they have only spotted the exploits targeting Chrome users, it’s is also possible that other projects using Freetype might also be vulnerable and advised to deploy the patch with FreeType version 2.10.4.
+The technical lead for Google’s Project Zero is Ben Hawkes. informed us that while they have only spotted the exploits targeting Chrome users.
+It is also possible that other projects using Freetype might also be vulnerable.
+They are advising to deploy the patch with FreeType version 2.10.4.

 Google Chrome versions before 86.0.4240.111 and FreeType open-source library versions before 2.10.4.